■ site map

 neither prevented nor cured without restoring gut health first.

 So, before you start yourself on healthy foods, make sure your gut is healthy.
 It won't work otherwise.
-You need both: good diet and good digestion.
+You need both: good diet, and good digestion.

 Part of optimizing your diet is avoiding foods that, for any of a number of possible reasons, don't agree with you.
 For that, you need to pay attention to, and take notice of how your body reacts to specific foods.
 In other words, what foods make you feel energized - or lethargic and weak.

 But it may be only the beginning.
-In principle, body's preferred foods are determined by its efficiency in metabolizing them, and that can be - and often is - affected by body dysfunctions originating in the genetics, digestion, or supply, distribution and use of nutrients.
+In principle, body's preferred foods are determined by its efficiency in metabolizing them, and that can be - and often is - affected by body's dysfunctions originating in the genetics, digestion, distribution and use of nutrients.
 Thriving on certain foods, while feeling sluggish on others shouldn't be very obvious.
 Even if you feel well in general, it is likely because your body has found the way to cope with the problem for the time being, but

 you don't know what is the ultimate price to pay.

-In other words, there is a reason for your body to prefer some foods over the others, and that reason can be - and often is - metabolic disturbance that may have negative consequences for your health down the road.
+In other words, there is a reason for your body to boldly prefer some foods over the others, and that reason can be - and often is - metabolic disturbance that may have negative consequences for your health down the road.

-Thus any metabolic preference of your body that significantly narrows variety of foods agreeing with you and, especially, any clearly negative reaction of your body to certain foods warrants lab tests in order to find out what the culprit is.
+Thus any metabolic preference of your body that significantly narrows variety of foods agreeing with you and, especially, any clearly negative reaction of your body to certain "regular" foods warrants lab tests in order to find out what the culprit is.

 Not doing so can have serious consequences; on the other hand, determining the cause of metabolic bias and/or sensitivity enables you to correct the problem and live healthier and happier life.